Announcement of the Heinz Billing Prize 2023 for the Advancement of Computational Science

 In 1993, the Heinz Billing Prize for the advancement of scientific computation was presented for the first time.
 The aim of this prize was to honour the achievements of those who have spent time and effort developing the hardware and software crucial for scientific advances.
 Since then the role of computational approaches in all areas of science has grown steadily and has become an indispensable part of modern research.
 It is the purpose of the prize to honour outstanding scientific contributions in all areas of computational science.

-The prize is named after Professor Heinz Billing, emeritus of the Max Planck Institute for Astrophysics who also has been chairman of the Advisory Committee for computers in the Max Planck Society.
+The prize is named after Professor Heinz Billing (1914-2017), formerly Director at the Max Planck Institute for Astrophysics who also has been chairman of the Advisory Committee for computers in the Max Planck Society.
 With the invention of the drum storage and the construction of the computers G1, G2, G3, Professor Billing was one of the very first pioneers of electronic data processing at the beginning of scientific computation.

 The Heinz Billing Prize for